Quansight/SimpleWebAssemblyCalculator/README.md

 is used.

 ## Compiling
+To compile the C files [Emscripten](https://github.com/kripken/emscripten) needs to me installed.
 [Emscripten](https://github.com/kripken/emscripten) compiles the C code into a [".wasm"](https://webassembly.org/docs/text-format/) file and the auto generates JavaScript file for easy C method calling.
 This command was used to compile the C file and libraries.